nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This section gives you a summary on how to use each of the features.

-Module Commands | Format, Examples
+Database Commands | Format, Examples
 --------|------------------
 **Add** | `add c/CODE t/TITLE d/DESCRIPTION m/MC [tag/TAG]` <br> e.g. `add c/ST2334 t/Probability and Statistics d/Introduces students to basic probability theory and statistical inference m/4`
 **Delete** | `delete INDEX`<br> e.g. `delete 3`